 All adjusted misstatements are set out in detail below along with the impact on the Pension Fund's reported financial position for the year ending 31 March 2019.
-Subject to completion of our testing as set out on page 3, our audit work has not identified any adjusted or unadjusted misstatements to report to you.
+Our audit work has not identified any adjusted or unadjusted misstatements to report to you.